Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 217,108 people, 88,683 houses or apartments, and a median cost of homes of $215,939, Spokane real estate prices are well above average cost compared to national prices.
+With a population of 217,108, 88,683 total housing units (homes and apartments), and a median house value of $220,364, Spokane real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Spokane, accounting for 65.65% of the city's housing units.
 Other types of housing that are prevalent in Spokane include large apartment complexes or high rise apartments ( 23.18%), duplexes, homes converted to apartments or other small apartment buildings ( 7.04%), and a few row houses and other attached homes ( 2.54%).